-Sending emails like this will help you weed out people that will otherwise have marked you as spam.
+This is known as a win-back or re-engagement campaign.
+And sending emails like this will help you weed out people that will otherwise have marked you as spam.

 If you are starting a new campaign with an older list, always clean it before sending out any bulk email.
 People can make misspellings and mistakes when typing an email.
 Look out for common errors like @gamail.com instead of @gmail.com or @outlok.com instead of @outlook.com.

 You can reduce errors by validating email addresses before sending out campaigns.
 Look for non-existent or inactive email addresses and remove them.
 We recommended Bounceless for verifying email addresses and cleaning lists of invalid addresses.

 Tip: Ensure that you check for duplicate emails.
 You don’t want to send one recipient the same email three times.
 The recipient might get irritated and report your address as spam.
 Thankfully, email marketing tools like EmailOctopus will automatically remove duplicate emails from your list.